TheRamik/TheRamik.github.io/src/posts/canada/canadaTrip.md

 A Slug is the part of a URL which identifies a particular page on a website in a easy to read form.

 The blogs created here are all using slugs to form the URL for the blog posts.
-A very cool plugin that Gatsby has!
+A very cool tool that Gatsby has!

 ![GatsbyIcon](./../../images/gatsby-icon.png)